ArmSoM/documentation/docs/main/main-page.md

 ## Getting Help

-If you run into any problems using this documentation, ask your questions in our [forum](http://forum.armsom.org/) or [ArmSoM Discord](https://discord.gg/THfTEatpfK).
+If you run into any problems using this documentation, ask your questions in our [forum](http://forum.armsom.org/) or [Discord](https://discord.gg/THfTEatpfK).
 We have an active technical support team responding regularly to assist you.

 ## Community